Modular Action Concept Grounding in Semantic Video Prediction: Conclusion

 \section{Conclusion}

-In this work, we propose the new task of semantic action-conditional video prediction and introduce two new datasets that are meant to bridge the gap towards a robust solution to this task in complex interactive scenarios.
-ACGN, a novel video prediction model, was also designed by utilizing the idea of capsule network to ground action concept for video generation.
+In this work, we propose the new task of semantic action-conditional video prediction and introduce 3 new datasets that are meant to bridge the gap towards a robust solution to this task in complex interactive scenarios.
+MAC, a novel video prediction model, was also designed by utilizing the idea of MoE to ground action concept for video generation.
 Our proposed model can generate alternative futures without requiring additional auxiliary data such as bounding boxes, and is shown to be both quickly extendible and adaptable to novel scenarios and entities.
-It is our hope that our contributions will advance progress and understanding within this new task space, and that a model robust enough for real-world applications (i.e. in robotic systems) in perception and control will be eventually proposed as a descendant of this work.
+It is our hope that our contributions will advance progress and understanding within this new task space, and that a model robust enough for real-world applications (i.e. in robotic systems) in control will be eventually proposed as a descendant of this work.